 We don't often see snow in the Lower Mainland of British Columbia, therefore, winter driving can be difficult for the snow-challenged.
 Experience is a wonderful teacher, but since our days on the coast tend to be wet, rather than snowy; many drivers have not had much practice negotiating streets that have yet to be cleared of snow or salted.

 I've seen people stomp on the accelerator in a misguided effort to free their car from its snowy grips.
 Gassing it just serves to burn up the fuel and get them more deeply entrenched.

 A similar pattern can happen when people are stressed.
 In order to negotiate the treacherous roads that accompany a stress-filled life, they ram their foot on the accelerator, thinking that more gas is going to get them where they want to go.
 Initially, this may prove successful.
 They arrive at their destination, albeit tired and low on fuel.
 However, this is not sustainable.
-At some point, a year, five years, or a decade, this over-drive mode begins to take its toll.
+At some point - a year, five years or a decade later - this over-drive mode begins to take its toll.

 Here are just some of the many ways in which stress can leave skid marks across your life: